JeffWeb/CSShort/README.md

 CSShort
 =======

-a light and heavy CSS grid for people who don't like having a 2kms CSS.
+a thin CSS grid for greedy people.